JimVrana/Gilded_Rose/README.md

 # Gilded_Rose

-Assumptions:
+**Assumptions:**
 * If this were not a test assessment, the password would be encoded as a base64 string by the calling program and then decoded by the API.
 * A list of valid users is contained in the UserService.
 This would normally be pulled from active directory or a database.
   * Valid usernames/passwords/roles:
     * admin/admin/Admin
     * jvrana/test/ApiUser
     * testuser/test/User

 I added a base entity class to include Id, date created and date modified to each object.
 Id the primary key of each.

-The item class will also contain an available quantity.
+The item class also contains an available quantity.
 This would normally be separated out into an inventory system, but for a sample application I can run tests for availability of items.

 Ordering of an item checks the available quantity and if the order quantity is less than the available quantity, the order is "placed".
+Individual orders do not modify the available quantity of items, so that number does not change.

-There are three user roles, one for general users, 'User' and one for administrators, 'Admin', one for ApiUsers, 'ApiUser'.
+There are three user roles:
+* for general users, 'User'
+* for administrators, 'Admin'
+* for ApiUsers, 'ApiUser'

 Api calls are not available for the 'User' role and will return Unauthorized.

 The ClaimInjectorWebApplicationFactory was found at https://github.com/jabbera/aspnetcore-testing-role-handler to make testing of the roles easier to implement.